groupoid/groupoid.space/README.md

 # Groupoid Infinity

 Groupoid Infinity is doing research in type theory, encodings, extraction and formalization of mathematics.

+## Integrated Environment for Mathematician

+* ANT — Publishing environment a la ТеХ
+* NOTE — Notebook Interface a la Jupyter
+* MATH — Computable and Symbolic Mathematics a la Wolfram Mathematica
+* CA — Computable Algebra a la AP
+* VEC — Tenzor and Stream processing a la SPIRAL, Futhark
+* ANDERS — Theorem Prover a la Lean/Agda

 ## Languages